steadybit/docs-public/content/integrate/15-cli.md

 ### Usage

 The CLI is mostly self explaining.
-For a detailed documentatio have a look at our public GitHub repository [steadybit CLI](https://github.com/steadybit/cli)
+For a detailed documentation have a look at our public GitHub repository [steadybit CLI](https://github.com/steadybit/cli)